 Download handbook [PDF]

-The Student Government Association (SGA), The National Student Nurses' Association (NSNA), and Nurses Christian Fellowship (NCF) and Medical Imaging Officers make every effort to support a busy campus life.
-All three organizations advocate student leadership development, student activity involvement, and diverse and culturally sensitive workshops.
+All student organizations advocate student leadership development, student activity involvement, and diverse and culturally sensitive workshops.
 In addition, each organization strives to create an optimistic atmosphere of fun and respect for all students.

 Residence Housing Program

-Off-campus housing is located within a mile of the hospital campus.
-Scholar's Hall houses resident students who commute to and from campus via the hospital shuttle bus program.
-Tour the facilities and learn more about housing resources on the Resident Life website.
+Off-campus housing is located within a mile and a half of the hospital campus.
+Delta apartment resident students who commute to and from campus via the hospital shuttle bus program.

 If you’re a current resident student or a commuter who is considering a change in status, here are a few things to keep in mind about resident housing: